acorderob/sd-webui-prompt-postprocessor/README.md

 When in doubt, just rename this extension's folder with a "z" in front (for example) so that it is the last one to load, or manually set such folder name when installing it.

+## Installation

+1. Go to Extensions > Install from URL
+2. Paste https://github.com/acorderob/sd-webui-sendtonegative in the URL for extension's git repository text field
+3. Click the Install button
+4. Restart the webui

 ## Usage

 The format of the tags is like this: